 Aspen Leadership Seminars FAQs

 Both.
-In order to be a good leader, one must make decisions from a place of strength and surety.
-The best leaders are self-aware: they know their strength and their faults, they know what they value and what they are willing to sacrifice, they have developed the skills to listen to others, and they weigh competing points of view.
+In order to be a good leader, one must make decisions from a place of strength and surety to lead with purpose and conviction in a complex world.
+The best leaders are self-aware: they know their strengths and their faults, they know what they value and what they are willing to sacrifice, they have developed the skills to listen to others, and they weigh competing points of view.
 Our seminars seek to bring personal and professional development into alignment to help individuals develop surety in their own values-based leadership philosophy.

-In order experience the full benefit of the seminar we ask that you be present for the entirety of the experience.
-What’s more, we ask that during the week you try your best to not check in with work or answer work emails.
-One of the benefits of the seminar is the gift of time to take time away from everyday concerns by immersing yourself in the process.
+In order to experience the full benefit of the seminar, we ask that you be present for the entirety of the experience and try your best to not check in with work or answer work emails during the week.
+We know that leaders are expected to constantly make decisions and act in the moment.
+One of the benefits of the seminar is the gift to step back, pause, and take time away from everyday concerns by immersing yourself in the process.

 The cost of in-person seminars is inclusive of all materials, meals, lodging, and activities.
 As we know the price may not make our seminar experiences accessible to all, limited scholarship funds are available to individuals who work for nonprofits, in government, as clergy, artists, or journalists.
 If you are interested in being considered for a scholarship to one of our seminars, including the Aspen Executive Seminar, you can apply for one within our seminar enrollment forms or you can reach out to Hannah.Wardell@aspeninstitute.org with any questions.